-Genetics
+Genetics (in 2.0)

 This file, Sim0_Rep0_Genetics.txt, lists the full genome of each individual selected for output (all individuals if the population in not structured) during the reporting year (or present in the initial population at year 0) for the current replicate (here assumed to be 0).
 This file can therefore be extremely large, and should be produced only for temporally short simulations, small populations or at infrequent time intervals.
 It comprises: